ovh/docs/pages/platform/public-cloud/analyze_billing/guide.en-ca.md

 - browse logs by going to the previous or next month

-## View your current resource usage.
+### View your current resource usage.
 You can also view your current resource usage (for the ongoing month) by clicking `Current resource usage`{.action}.

 ![public-cloud](images/pci-billing-information2.png){.thumbnail}

 The first part, **"Already billed"**, includes resources billed by the month (see instances billed at the lower monthly rate).
 These resources are the exception to the “pay-as-you-go” method.
 Commitments are billed on a monthly basis and payable in advance.
-This means that on the 01st of the month, the user pays to use their resources for the 30 days that follow.
-The commitment option offers the user a cost advantage.
-In this resource usage screen, you have already paid for the resources on the 1st day of the ongoing month.

 The second part, **"Upcoming bills"**, includes pay-as-you-go resources.
 It lists your resource usage from the first of the month up to that day.